MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-dossier-themes/save-dossier-themes.md

 Sample Response Body:

-You can view the new dossier theme object ID in the body of the response.
-The ID provides reference to the theme object, which can be used for further options, such as applying a theme to a dossier.
+You can view the new dashboard theme object ID in the body of the response.
+The ID provides reference to the theme object, which can be used for further options, such as applying a theme to a dashboard.

 ```json
 {